oktadev/okta-blog/_source/_posts/2020-12-14-spring-session-redis.md

 OKTA_OAUTH2_CLIENT_SECRET={clientSecret}
 ```

-**NOTE**: You can also set the OAuth 2.0 configuration for all the applications in a single place, using the JHipster Registry, since it's also a [Spring Cloud Config Server](/blog/2019/05/23/java-microservices-spring-cloud-config).
+**NOTE**: You can also set the OAuth 2.0 configuration for all the applications in a single place, using the JHipster Registry, since it's also a Spring Cloud Config Server.
+See [Java Microservices with Spring Cloud Config and JHipster](/blog/2019/05/23/java-microservices-spring-cloud-config) for more information.

 Run the services with Docker Compose: